tyler6974/html5-games/README.md

 - Removed ads
 - Removed code that redirects to the main page, which is bloated with ads

+### Doodle Champion Island Games
+- Make the game fullscreen.
+- Use ``pixelated`` (and other alternative alias) rendering to make the game look crisp on large screen.
+Due to this, the font has aliasing artifact.
+- Disable the default <kbd>ESC</kbd> key that closes the game.

 ## Credits
 - **Cut the Rope**, **Cut the Rope: Time Travel**: [https://www.cuttherope.net](https://www.cuttherope.net)
 - **Contre Jour**: [http://contrejour.ie/](http://contrejour.ie/) (dead link as of 08/31)